iShafayet/file-sentinel/docs/getting-started.md

 ### Installing File Sentinel

-#### Option 1: Global Installation (Recommended)
+#### Option 1: Install from npm (Recommended)

-Install File Sentinel globally to use it anywhere on your system:
+Install File Sentinel globally from npm to use it anywhere on your system:

 ```bash
 npm install -g file-sentinel